Strenda-biocatalysis/Strenda-biocatalysis/ModelExamples/Biocatalyst/Readme.md

 - __harvesting_method__
   - Type: string
-  - Description: How were the cells harvested?
+  - Description: How were the cells harvested

 - __formulation__
   - Type: string
-  - Description: formulation of the catalyst (wet cells, lyoohillised?)
+  - Description: formulation of the catalyst (wet cells, lyophillised?)

 </details>